-- Member Training Our treasury management advisers provided training to the Audit Committee and Budget Review Scrutiny Group prior to the consideration of this year's strategy and review of the Draft MTFS 2018-23.
+- Member Training Our treasury management advisers provided training to the Audit Committee prior to the consideration of this year's strategy.
 They also provided training to the Performance Scrutiny Committee to support their consideration of the mid-year report.
-The training needs will be regularly reviewed and updated as necessary in 2018/19. - Staff Training training needs for staff engaged in treasury management are addressed through the appraisal process.
+The training needs will be regularly reviewed and updated as necessary in 2019/20. - Staff Training training needs for staff engaged in treasury management are addressed through the appraisal process.
 Training is provided both by the Council's treasury management advisers, other external providers and internally.
 In addition, the Council encourages staff engaged in treasury to undertake a professional accountancy qualification and ensures that the dayto-day trading is overseen by a professionally qualified accountant following the CIPFA Code of Practice.